ipancaldo/ipancaldo/README.md

 Hi!
-I'm Ignacio and I'm from Argentina.
+I'm Ignacio and I'm living in Aarhus, Danmark.
 I'm a fullstack .NET developer with knowledge in Angular.

 In my former job, I was working in a middleware made in .NET 6 with Azure Functions and APIs.
 Also, making use of Angular and SQL Server.